Abstract: Safety Considerations in the Generation of Clinical Grade Autologous IPS Cell Lines

 Motivated to be a part of the solution and support the continued and sustainable growth of the cell and gene therapy sector, ISCT is spearheading efforts in workforce development, training, and education.
 In 2022 ISCT was a key player in driving the development and deployment of programs and initiatives available not only to ISCT members but also to the wider CGT community.

 In 2022, ISCT successfully launched two new training programs to address critical skills gaps in manufacturing, partnering with the Andalusian Network for the Design and Translation of Advanced Therapies (ANd&tAT) to offer three full-tuition scholarships to ISCT members in Europe.
-While in parallel, partnering with CMaT, the NSF Engineering Research Center for Cell Manufacturing Technologies, to the first edition of the online program for biomanufacturing.
+While in parallel, partnering with CMaT, the NSF Engineering Research Center for Cell Manufacturing Technologies, to deliver the first edition of the online program for biomanufacturing.

 Bruce Levine, PhD